protomaps/go-pmtiles/README.md

 Serve a directory of archives from local or cloud storage as a Z/X/Y endpoint:

-    pmtiles serve file://.
+    pmtiles serve .
     # serves at http://localhost:8077/FILENAME/{z}/{x}/{y}.pbf

+    pmtiles serve / --bucket=s3://BUCKET_NAME
-    pmtiles serve "s3://BUCKET_NAME?region=REGION"
+    pmtiles serve prefix --bucket=s3://BUCKET_NAME

 For production usage, it's recommended to run behind a reverse proxy like Nginx or Caddy to manage HTTP headers (`Access-Control-Allow-Origin`, `Cache-Control`...) and SSL certificates.

     pmtiles serve [FLAGS] BUCKET

-* `-cors=ORIGIN` set the value of the Access-Control-Allow-Origin. * is a valid value but must be escaped in bash.
+* `--cors=ORIGIN` set the value of the Access-Control-Allow-Origin. * is a valid value but must be escaped in your shell.
 Appropriate for development use.
-* `-cache=SIZE_MB` set the total size of the header and directory LRU cache.
+* `--cache-size=SIZE_MB` set the total size of the header and directory LRU cache.
 Default is 64 MB.
-* `-port=PORT` specify the HTTP port.
+* `--port=PORT` specify the HTTP port.

 ## Remote URLs